dimaruso/made_hpc_2020/HW4/README.md

 ## Pagerank, matrices and graphs

-1. Generate random graphs and test &A^m& counter of number of paths.
+1. Generate random graphs and test A^m counter of number of paths.
 Evaluate it within log2(m) matmul-s.
 2. Generate small random or select some graph and implement pagerank procedure.
 Compare with naive ranking.
 • Tip: Moscow subway graph is a nice example (but rather tiny).
 3. Try all tricks for evaluation of performance: optimization,